 How to Record with OBS Studio as A Beginner on Windows (10)

-Bianca Willis Bianca Willis Updated on Oct 28 , 2020 Tag:
+Bianca Willis Bianca Willis Updated on Dec 4 , 2023 Tag:

 How to Record with OBS on Windows

-When it comes to free and open sourced screen recorder, OBS Studio from Jim (maintainer of OBS software) is a household name among screencasting crowd, especially those who have a demand for live streaming.
-Then if you are a newbie who just hear this name from any enthusiastic friend around you or on the web, you may find it’s hard to get a screen recording started due to the pro-looking interface, diversified setting options and lack of official guidance.
-In view of this, I will share some OBS tricks to simplify your “OBS how to record” journey, with top capture requirements I rounded up involved, say game capture, full/partial screen capture, multitrack capture and so forth.
+When it comes to free and open-sourced screen recorder, OBS Studio from Jim (maintainer of OBS software) is a household name among the screencasting crowd, especially those who have a demand for live streaming.
+Then if you are a newbie who just hear this name from any enthusiastic friend around you or on the web, you may find it’s hard to get a screen recording started due to the pro-looking interface, diversified setting options, and lack of official guidance.

 Get Familiar with the Main UI of OBS